Virginia Maxine Copas-Baxter

 CLEAR LAKE-Virginia Maxine Copas-Baxter, 94, died peacefully on Wednesday, March 23, 2022 at Oakwood Care Center.

-Mass of Christian Burial will be held at 10:30 a.m., Monday, March 28, 2022 at St. Patrick's Catholic Church, 1001 8th Ave.
-South, Clear Lake, with Rev. Josh Link, celebrant.
+Mass of Christian Burial will be held 10:30 a.m., Monday, March 28, 2022 at St. Patrick's Catholic Church, 1001 8th Ave.
+South, Clear Lake, with Fr.
+Josh Link, celebrant.
 She will be laid to rest at Clear Lake Cemetery.

 Memorials may be directed to the family of Virginia Baxter.